 Many network applications can operate with synchronous reception, they stop at synchronization points and wait for the counterpart.
-These synchronization points are calls to blocking read/receive functions or methods.
+These synchronization points are in fact calls to blocking read/receive functions or methods.

-An application can use synchronous reception if, and only if, the exact sequence of events that will take place is known, and that is not always the case as we have seen on TCP server applications.
+An application can use synchronous reception if, and only if, the exact sequence of events that will take place is known, and that's not always the case, as we have already seen with TCP server applications.

 One possible solution is the one we have then used: parallel processing with threads or processes.
-In this solution we create a parallel task for each event, each task itself uses synchronous reception, but it does not interfere with the other tasks.
+In this solution parallel task is created for each event, each task itself uses synchronous reception, but it doesn't interfere with the other tasks.

-Still, other solutions are possible.
+But then, other solutions are possible.

 Polling: for asynchronous events in a set of sockets, we can set a low read timeout in all sockets.
-Then we can implement a polling cycle repeatedly trying the read/receive on each of them.
-In the case of failure we skip to the next socket, otherwise we process data received.
-This can be implemented both in Java and C.
+Then we can implement a polling cycle, repeatedly trying the read/receive on each of them.
+In the case of failure, we skip to the next socket, otherwise we process the received data.
+This may be implemented both in Java or C.